Christ's words in Luke 23:43 are commonly believed to support the

 this day (semeron) that I am innocent of the blood of all of you"

-(Acts 20:26).
-This idiom occurs about 70 times in the Bible, with 42 instances
+This idiom actually occurs about 70 times in Scripture, with 42 instances

 being found in the Book of Deuteronomy alone (see, for example, Deut.
 4:26, 39,